mediasp/hold/README.md

 ### Rationale

-When trying to capture the concept of a repository, a common approach seems to be to define one big interface which tries to subsume all sorts of different kinds of data store (key-value store, array-like collection, set, full-blown relational or semi-relational datastore), where you sort of pick and choose which bits of it to implement.
+One approach which I've seen is to define one big 'store' interface which tries to subsume all sorts of different kinds of data store (key-value store, array-like collection, set, full-blown relational or semi-relational datastore), where you sort of pick and choose which bits of it to implement.

-This is a bit clunky; here we've tried to break it up into some more fine-grained interfaces for particular kinds of data stores, starting at the simplest possible: a Cell, and working our way up to an IdentitySetRepository, which corresponds to the CRUD-style interface of a typical object store which stores objects indexed by their identity.
+This is a bit clunky; here I've tried to break it up into some more fine-grained interfaces for particular kinds of data stores, starting at the simplest possible: a Cell, and working our way up to an IdentitySetRepository, which corresponds to the CRUD-style interface of a typical object store which stores objects indexed by their identity.

 Nevertheless, it would be possible to go even further in terms of breaking up into more fine-grained interfaces, for example separating out the reading and writing portions of the interfaces.
 Tricky call where exactly to cut off with this stuff, especially in ruby which is duck-typed, meaning you don't have to give a formal name to some subset of an interface in order to use it in practise.
 It would also be possible to define even richer interfaces beyond that of IdentitySetRepository, eg adding an interface for querying the store based on critera other than just the id, but we've not formalised this yet.

+One other thing which it might be worth adding interfaces for is transactionality.
+It's a tricky one though; while it'd be easy enough to add a 'transaction do ...' to the interface of individual repositories, often you'll have multiple repositories running off the same underlying database which you want to use inside the same transaction context.
+So for now transactional stuff isn't abstracted away from the underlying persistence mechanism; if you're using Sequel, you can just call .transaction on the underlying Sequel database for example.
+If you wanted more serious abstraction around transactions, it might be best done as part of adding support for the 'unit of work' pattern used by libraries like Hibernate, SQLAlchemy etc.

+Would be worth doing a review of the interface design here once we have some more implementations going, to see what works and what doesn't, what needs adjusting etc.

 ### Persistence::Cell